open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 A `Snapshot` is a Flux compatible OCI image that's stored in a OCI-registry managed by the OCM controller.
 It allows us to transform resources from a component and to deploy them with flux.

-One type of transformation we might apply is to ensure our deployment manifests have the correct image url for the environment our component has been shipped to.
+One type of transformation we can apply is to set the correct image url in our deployment manifests based on the location of a component resource.
 This becomes particularly important if we are working in a heavily regulated or air-gapped environment.
 We call this process of configuring the component for a local environment **localization**.

 To perform this operation, we will process the `Snapshot` that has been created by the `Resource` and merge it with configuration rules supplied via the `ConfigData` object we added to our component in an earlier step.
 All of this is done with a `localization`custom resource:

 ```

 echo > ./components/localization.yaml <<EOF
 apiVersion: delivery.ocm.software/v1alpha1
 kind: Localization